Make an Appointment

 she/her/hers

 Hey everyone!
-I’m Rishika, a sophomore majoring in Computer Science.
+I’m Rishika, a senior English major.
 Writing has always been a favorite hobby of mine, dating all the way back to elementary school, and as a tutor, I get to explore and flourish my skills, which is pretty cool!
 Some of my other hobbies include singing, playing the piano, reading, binging Netflix, and consuming large amounts of frappuccinos.
 If I were a superhero, I’d be called “The Optimist,” because I believe in having a positive attitude while working through challenging content.
 Writing can be difficult at times, but it’s important to know that you’ve got this!
 Everything will work out in the end if you display perseverance and the dedication to learn!